 Until then, we will continue to address the professional development needs of emerging and professional artists through Artist Entrepreneurial Workshops.
-A new series will be announced in December 2013.

 The guidelines below are from FY2013 and are here for reference only.